begolu2/rktik-thesis/03_implementation.md

 Most of the content of Rktik is compiled on the server and then sent as a complete web page to the user’s browser.
 When an interaction requires only part of the screen contents to be changed, site responsiveness is increased by using asynchronous communication with the server.
 This functionality is implemented using the *jQuery* Javascript library ([jQuery website](https://jquery.com/)) for one-off asynchronous calls and the *websockets* browser technology for continuous streams of information.

 The websockets technology provides a socket between the browser and the Glia server which is used for relaying information during the time in which the browser window stays open.
-All thoughts created in a movement mindspace including chat messages as well as all votes on these thoughts, are received and immediately relayed by the server to all browser windows that show part of the movement.
+All thoughts created in a movement Mindspace including chat messages as well as all votes on these thoughts, are received and immediately relayed by the server to all browser windows that show part of the movement.
 Messages received on the client side are inserted into the chat widget.
 If the browser window shows an individual thought’s page, new comments are inserted at the appropriate place in the hierarchical comments view.

 The same channel is used for sending reposts and receiving desktop notifications (see Section [Notifications]).
 Server side handlers for websockets are located in the `glia.web.events` module, while client side handlers are located in the static file `glia/static/js/main.js`.